-When To Seek Therapy For Trauma
+When To Seek Trauma Therapy?

 What is Trauma?

 It’s estimated that approximately 225 million adults in the United States alone have experienced a traumatic event in their lifetime.
 So first let’s talk about what trauma really is, the truth is trauma can be anything that happens in your life that has a lasting impact and causes deep distress.
-Often this involves a physical threat to life or safety such as military combat, abuse, or an accident or injury.

-Therapy can also help us to develop resilience in how we think about and experience our feelings from a single or repeated trauma.
+Trauma therapy can also help us to develop resilience in how we think about and experience our feelings from a single or repeated trauma.
 There is no right or wrong way to think, feel, or respond.
 Remember, these are all normal reactions to very abnormal events.
 For most these feelings and reactions will last anywhere from a few days to a few months and will gradually decrease the more you’ve processed an event or the more you’re removed from it.

 Preliminary Self Assessment